azarita1966/download-photos-from-nasa/README.md

-# Downloads photos from Spasex and NASA (APOD and EPIC) to your computer
+# Downloads photos from Spasex and NASA (APOD and EPIC) to your computer and post in Telegram Channel

 ## How to install
-Python has te be installed
+Python has to be installed.
-Clon the repository
+Clon the repository.
 Install the dependencies:

 `pip install -r requiremnts.txt`

-Get your API key at https://api.nasa.gov/ and save in Notepad as NASA_KEY .env in the same directory
+Get your API key at https://api.nasa.gov/ and save in Notepad as NASA_KEY in file.env in the same directory.
+Create a bot and get your token from BotFather in Telegram and save it as TELEGRAM_BOT_TOKEN in file .env.

 `NASA_KEY=c5c5f7977f14e54af...`
+`TELEGRAM_BOT_TOKEN = 34erT664...`

+Make your bot an administrator of a channel.
+Create folder 'nasa' in your directory

 ## Description of the program